psychogeekir/MAC-POSTS/README.md

 - Wei Ma
 - Xidong Pi
+- Qiling Zou
 - Sean Qian (Advisor)

 #### Contact Info

-For any questions, please contact Lemma171@gmail.com
+For any questions, please contact zql0419@gmail.com

 #### Copyright

-Copyright 2014-2018 Carnegie Mellon University
+Copyright 2014-2022 Carnegie Mellon University

 #### Acknowledgements
 This project is funded in part by Traffic 21 Institute, Carnegie Mellon University's Mobility21, Technologies for Safe and Efficient Transportation (T-SET) and US Department of Transportation.
 The contents of this project reflect the views of the authors, who are responsible for the facts and the accuracy of the information presented herein.
 The U.S. Government assumes no liability for the contents or use thereof.